0xProject/0x-monorepo/packages/sol-meta/README.md

 #### Exposed Events

 For every event, a function is created that will trigger it.
+The name of this function is `EventNameEmit` and the arguments are the log event arguments.

-Example:
+Example generated emitter:

 ```solidity
     function TransferEmit(address from, address to, uint256 value)